PDFBench: A Benchmark for De novo Protein Design from Function: Acknowledgements

-\paragraph{Description-guided} Description-guided task is to design novel protein \(P\) with function description \(t\).
-The Function description is to describe the overrall function of \(P\).
-The object of this task is to generate a novel protein using the 20 standard amino acids \(A=\{a_1,a_2,\cdots,a_{20}\}\).
+\paragraph{Task Definition} The description-guided task is to design novel protein \(P\) with function description \(t\) written in natural language.
+The function description is to describe the overall function of \(P\).
+The objective of this task is to generate a novel protein using the 20 standard amino acids \(A=\{a_1,a_2,\cdots,a_{20}\}\).